iotblackbelt/iotdt-device-bridge/README.md

 To use the device bridge solution, you will need the following:
 - an Azure account.
 You can create a free Azure account from [here](https://aka.ms/aft-iot)
 - an Azure Digital Twin application to connect the devices.
 Create an Azure Digital Twin by following [this tutorial](https://docs.microsoft.com/en-us/azure/digital-twins/tutorial-facilities-setup).
+You can use the open source [Azure Digital Twin Graph Viewer](https://github.com/Azure/azure-digital-twins-graph-viewer) to interact with the digital twin through a web front-end.
+- an Azure Application Registration and Azure Digital Twin role assignment, which gives your Azure Digital Twin Device Bridge access rights to your Azure Digital Twin service.
+A stpe by step manual can be found in the [Application Registration page](APPLICATIONREGISTRATION.md).

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fiotdt-device-bridge%2Fmaster%2Fazuredeploy.json)